Embedding Safety into RL: A New Take on Trust Region Methods: Computational Experiments

-\paragraph{Discussion} For completeness, we also report environment-wise sample efficiency curves and evaluation performances in Appendix \ref{appendix:additional-experiments-envs}.
-Our experiments reveal that the algorithm's performance is closely tied to the accuracy of divergence estimation, which hinges on the precise estimation of the cost advantage and value functions.
-The safety parameter $\beta$ modulates the stringency with which C-TRPO satisfies the constraint, and can do so without limiting the expected return on most environments at least for $\beta\leq1$, see Figure \ref{fig:c-trpo-hyper-beta}.
+Our experiments reveal that C-TRPO's performance is closely tied to the accuracy of divergence estimation, which hinges on the precise estimation of the cost advantage and value functions.
+C-TRPO’s behavior w.r.t noisy cost function estimates is analyzed in Appendix~\ref{app:noisy-cost}.
+The safety parameter $\beta$ modulates the stringency with which C-TRPO satisfies the constraint, and can do so without limiting the expected return on most environments at least for $\beta\leq1$, see Figure \ref{fig:c-trpo-hyper} in the appendix.
 For higher values, the expected return starts to degrade, partly due to $\bar D_\phi$ being relatively noisy compared to $\bar D_{\operatorname{KL}}$ and thus we recommend the choice $\beta=1$.

-Further, we observe that constraint satisfaction is stable across different choices of cost threshold $b$, see Figure \ref{fig:c-trpo-hyper-cost-limit}, and that in most environments, constraint violations seem to reduce as the algorithm converges, meaning that the regret flattens over time.
+Further, we observe that in most environments constraint violations seem to reduce as the algorithm converges, meaning that the regret flattens over time.
 This behavior suggests that the divergence estimation becomes increasingly accurate over time, potentially allowing C-TRPO to achieve sublinear regret.
 However, we leave regret analysis of the finite sample regime for future research.

 We attribute the improved constraint satisfaction compared to CPO to a slowdown and reduction in the frequency of oscillations around the cost threshold, which mitigates overshoot behaviors that could otherwise violate constraints.
 The modified gradient preconditioner appears to deflect the parameter trajectory away from the constraint, see Figure \ref{fig:varying-beta}.
 This effect may also be partially attributed to the hysteresis-based recovery mechanism, which helps smooth updates by leading the iterate away from the boundary of the safe set.
-Employing a hysteresis fraction $0<b_{\textsc{H}}<b$ might also be beneficial because divergence estimates tend to be more reliable for strictly safe policies.
-The effect of the choice of $b_\textsc{H}$ is visualized in Figure \ref{fig:c-trpo-hyper-hysteresis}.
+Employing a hysteresis fraction $0<b_{\textsc{H}}<b$ might also be beneficial because C-TRPO's divergence estimates tend to be more reliable for strictly safe policies.
+The effect of the choice of $b_\textsc{H}$ is shown in Figure \ref{fig:c-trpo-hyper-2} in the appendix.
+Finally, we present ablations in \Cref{appendix:additional-experiments-ablation}, which support our claims that both components---the modified trust region and hysteresis---are effective in reducing safety violations.